pixpilot/scaffoldfy/docs/PROMPTS_QUICK_REFERENCE.md

     {
       "id": "projectName",
       "type": "input",
-      "message": "Project name?",
+      "message": "Project name?"
-      "global": true
     }
-  ]
+  ],
+  "tasks": []
 }
 ```

-- Global prompts are collected once at the beginning
+- Prompts are collected once at the beginning
-- Values are available to all tasks, not just the task where defined
+- Values are available to all tasks
 - Useful for project-wide settings (name, version, author, etc.)

 ## Validation Rules

-- ✅ IDs must be unique across all tasks (except global prompts can be duplicated)
+- ✅ IDs must be unique across all prompts
 - ✅ IDs must be valid JavaScript identifiers (letters, digits, underscores, `$`, cannot start with digit or contain hyphens)
 - ✅ Messages cannot be empty
-- ✅ A prompt ID cannot be both global and task-specific
 - ✅ Select must have at least one choice
 - ✅ Number min must be ≤ max
 - ✅ Required prompts reject empty values